tortoise-tts-tools/tortoise-tts-guide/README.md

 ## Examples

-Some public domain literature has been converted to audio.
+Some public domain literature has been converted to audio for your personal use only.
+Clips are licensed under CC-BY-NC-ND 4.0.
+You can listen to it, but can't share/republish it or include it in another work (e.g. video, podcast, etc), even short clips, without attribution.
+If your video/podcast/etc is commercial (includes having ads!), you **MAY NOT** include it withour prior written permission.
+If you'd like to include a clip or the whole audio in a commercial environment, please open an Issue on GitHub!

 ### _The Raven_ by Edgar Allan Poe